SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 ### Comparison operators

-In Python we ca use the following operators to compare data:
+In Python we can use the following operators to compare data:

 <table>
 <tr>